5 Epic Festivals Worth Traveling Around the World

 Songkran

 Thailand closes the party for three days.
-Songkran is a three-day water fight that devours the whole country and you can not leave the house for two seconds without getting wet.
-Young and old alike take part and there is nothing but a little old lady saying sorry and then throwing a bucket of cold water on her.
+Songkran is a three-day water fight that devours the whole country, and you can not leave the house for two seconds without getting wet.
+Young and old alike participate, and there is nothing but a little old lady saying sorry and throwing a bucket of cold water on her.

-The word Songkran comes from the Sanskrit language and means the transition of the sun from one sign of the zodiac sign to another.
+The word Songkran comes from the Sanskrit language and means the sun’s transition from one sign of the zodiac sign to another.
 Over the years, Songkran has become a massive tourist attraction.
-Travelers and backpackers alike stream into the country to participate and tens of thousands of people take to the streets to ring the bell in the New Year by dumping buckets of cold water on each other.
+Travelers and backpackers stream into the country to participate, and tens of thousands of people enter the streets to ring the bell in the New Year by dumping buckets of cold water on each other.

 Bay to Breakers